mikeperry-tor/vanguards/README.md

 ## What sort of attacks remain?

-We believe that the most serious threats that onion services face are guard discovery and the related traffic analysis attacks that enable an adversary to deanonymize an onion service (or onion service user) once they know the guard node.

-In brief, guard discovery attacks enable an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.
+We believe that the most serious threat that onion services currently face is guard discovery.
+A guard discovery attack enables an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.

+Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.

 The most basic form of this attack is to make many connections to a Tor onion service, in order to force it to create circuits until one of the adversary's nodes is chosen for the middle hop next to the guard.
-At that point, a side channel is used to confirm that the node is in fact next to the actual onion service, leading to discovery of that onion service's guard node.
+At that point, a traffic analysis side channel is used to confirm that the node is in fact next to the actual onion service, leading to discovery of that onion service's guard node.

+From that point, the guard node can be compromised, coerced, or surveilled to determine the actual IP address of the onion service or client.

 There are other vectors of attack, too.
 For more information (including the Tor Project's mitigation plans), see [the SponsorV